2022–23 Bulgarian Cup

-The 2022–23 Bulgarian Cup is the 41st official edition of the Bulgarian annual football knockout tournament.
+The 2022–23 Bulgarian Cup was the 41st official edition of the Bulgarian annual football knockout tournament.
 It is sponsored by Sesame and known as the Sesame Kupa na Bulgaria for sponsorship purposes.
-The competition should begin on 21 September 2022 with the preliminary round and finish with the final on 24 May 2023.
-Levski Sofia were the defending cup winners, but were eliminated by Ludogorets Razgrad in the round of 16.
-The winner qualifies for the second qualifying round of the 2023–24 UEFA Europa Conference League.
+The competition began on 21 September 2022 with the preliminary round and finished with the final on 24 May 2023.
+Levski Sofia were the defending cup winners, but were eliminated by Ludogorets Razgrad in the round of 16, who went on to win the cup for their 3rd overall.
+As Ludogorets were already assured of a place in the UEFA Europa Conference League via their league performance, the cup's European berth was passed to the third-placed team in the 2022–23 First League.

 Participating clubs

 The following 47 teams qualified for the competition:

 Matches

 Preliminary round

 The draw was conducted on 2 September 2022.
 The games were played on 22 September 2022.
 In this stage participated the 16 winners from the regional amateur competitions and 15 non-reserve teams from the Second League.
 During the draw, Chernomorets Balchik received a bye to the round of 32.